St Patrick's Church, Bolton: St Edmund's Church

 St Patrick's Church is served from St Edmund's Church on St Edmund Street in Bolton.
-St Edmund's Church was also founded from Ss Peter and Paul Church.
+St Edmund's Church was also founded from St Peter and Paul Church.
 In August 1860, the foundation stone of St Edmund's Church was laid by the Bishop of Salford, William Turner on Grime Street (which was later renamed St Edmund Street).
 It was finished in 1861.
 Originally, it had the school situated on the lower storey of the church.
 In the early twentieth century, the school was relocated and the lower storey became the parish hall.
 In the 1960s, the hall was extended and the church was reordered.

 Merger

-In 2003, the parishes of Ss Peter and Paul, St Patrick and St Edmund were merged.
-In 2010, with the closure of Ss Peter and Paul Church, the parish became known as St Edmund and St Patrick.
+In 2003, the parishes of St Peter and Paul, St Patrick and St Edmund were merged.
+In 2010, with the closure of St Peter and Paul Church, the parish became known as St Edmund and St Patrick.